bxparks/acetimec/README.md

 <a name="AtcZonedDateTime"></a>
 ### AtcZonedDateTime

-An `AtcZonedDateTime` is an `AtcOffsetDateTime` which also contains a reference to the TZDB time zone.
+The functions in [zoned_date_time.h](src/ace_time_c/zoned_date_time.h) operate on the `AtcZonedDateTime` data structure, which is identical to the `AtcOffsetDateTime` data structure with the addition of a reference to the TZDB time zone:

 ```C
 typedef struct AtcZonedDateTime {